pixelooz/hinder-db/README.md

 ## Brief Look at the Architecture

-I built HinderDb accounting for High ROI, meaning I've chosen to stick with the actual architectural patterns for most of the things, however they have been relatively simplified so I don't loose my sanity while writing this project.
+I built HinderDb accounting for High ROI, meaning I've chosen to stick with the actual architectural patterns for most of the things, however they have been relatively simplified so I don't lose my sanity while writing this project.
 An example of that would be: instead of using HashJoins which is the fastest method of handling joins (production databases do this), I've chosen Block Nested Loop Joins, which is the second fastest method of handling Joins (production databases do this too), ***but***, it's all in-memory, an actual database would spill to disk if things go out of hand while running Joins, we don't (what is this? a real database?).